Microbiology graphic with food, agar plates and bacteria growth

 Summary

-What’s hot in food microbiology?
-Food poisoning and spoilage caused by microbiological issues represent a significant risk in terms of time, costs and potential damage to the brand.
+Food poisoning and spoilage caused by microbiological issues represent a significant risk in terms of time, costs and potential damage to the brand, so they are critical to address.

-Whether you are involved in the microbiological testing of food or oversee the hygiene and safety of food production, this popular annual conference will look at topical areas of concern and keep delegates up to date with the latest information and thinking.
+From the latest on STEC, Salmonella and Listeria to strategies for managing and mitigating risks.
+Whether you are involved in the microbiological testing of food or oversee the hygiene and safety of food production, this conference will look at topical areas of greatest concern, so that delegates are kept up to date with the latest information and thinking.

 Who should attend?

-This is a must attend conference for food and beverage industry microbiologists, technical managers, food manufacturers, quality assurance personnel, food safety managers, buyers etc.
+This is an essential ‘not to be missed’ event for food and beverage industry microbiologists, technical managers, food manufacturers, quality assurance personnel, food safety managers, buyers etc.

 Event Director